DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

 1. Right-mouse click on the project and select "Properties"
 1. Open the "Debug" tab
-1. Add an environment variable named "ASPNET_ENVIRONMENT" with a value of "Staging"
+1. Add an environment variable named "ASPNET_ENVIRONMENT" with a value of "Development"
-1. Run the application again and the current environment should be set to Staging.
+1. Run the application again and the current environment should be set to Development.

 ## Serving static files